jeremydelacruz/netpassage/README.md

     b.
 The .exe will output to the **/bin/debug** folder, along with other necessary files, located in the project’s directory folder.
 All the files are necessary to run and should be included when moving the .exe to a new folder/location.
     - The **app.config** is in the same folder and can be edited as credentials change without needing to recompile the project.

+### Building with Visual Studio for Mac

+When building the solution on Mac, the steps are largely the same as shown above with a couple things to keep note of:

+1. The **appsettings.json** file may not automatically get moved into **/bin** after building by default.
+It is required, so ensure it is being properly copied over during build if you run into issues.

+2. The `NetPassage` default run configuration may not pass in the required configuration file by default.
+To fix this, ensure "**NetPassage.json**" is being passed into your default Run Configuration.

+    a.
+Right click the project folder in Visual Studio for Mac and select **Options**.

+    b.
+Under **Run**, select the **Default** configuration.

+    c.
+In the **Arguments** field, enter "**NetPassage.json**".

+    d.
+Select **OK** and retry running `NetPassage` via Visual Studio for Mac.

 ## Acknowledgments